Binge Eating Disorder In Men

 I was (and still am) prone to bloating and nausea after binges but I learned how to let my body recover and I get back to feeling my normal self within a couple of days when it does happen.

-So fingers crossed, the worst of it is behind me and not I just need to stay on top of my physical health and mental wellbeing.
+So fingers crossed, the worst of it is behind me.
+I now just need to stay on top of my physical health and mental wellbeing.

 Other binge eating disorder sufferers are of course not in the same position and may have a lot more to deal with and I have to keep reminding myself how fortunate I am that I seem to have at least broken out of the spiral I was in.